JDRF Illinois TypeOneNation Summit

 Registration is CLOSED.
 Please email email@example.com with any questions.

 Enjoy a full day of inspirational and educational activities led by national and local experts to help you and your loved ones better manage life with type 1 diabetes (T1D).
 Network with others and visit our Wellness Area, featuring diabetes devices, resources, and other summit supporters.

 Featuring Ryan Reed, professional stock car racer living with T1D

-- Psychosocial Aspects of T1D for Parents/Caregivers – presented by Dr. Jill Weissberg-Benchell from Lurie Children’s Hospital
+- Family Teamwork Across the Lifespan (for Parents/Caregivers) – presented by Dr. Jill Weissberg-Benchell from Lurie Children’s Hospital

 - Teen-only session

 OPTIONAL SESSION: Conversations about Severe Low Blood Sugar and New Treatment Options – presented by Xeris

 - Transitions/Off to College Panel – including parents of college students with T1D; current college students with T1D; Lauren Plunkett, RDN, LD, CDE; and Dr. Sanjay Bansal of Loyola University Medical System